- Home /

 Can the lender take my house if I miss payments?

-When you arrange a mortgage, it is a contract between you and the lender, where you agree to pay back the principal and interest according to a set schedule.
-You are the legal owner of the house, but the lender will record the mortgage against the property at the Land Registry, to protect their interests.
+When you arrange a mortgage, it is a contract between you and the lender.
+You agree to pay back the principal and interest according to a set schedule.
 The house is security for the loan.
-If you do not make payments as scheduled, the lender has the legal right to apply to court for a Foreclosure Order directing the sale of the property at a public auction.
+You are the legal owner of the house, but the lender will record the mortgage against the property at the Land Registry to protect their interests.

-Lenders usually do not want foreclose, and will make reasonable efforts to allow you to get back on track so you can keep your home, including refinancing or setting up a payment plan.
-Talk to your lender right away if you are having trouble making your mortgage payments.
-Do not wait until legal proceedings have started against you, as costs can quickly add up and make it harder for you to resolve.
+Lenders usually do not want to foreclose and will make reasonable efforts to allow you to keep your home, including refinancing or setting up a payment plan.
+Talk to your lender if you are having trouble making mortgage payments.
+Do not wait until legal proceedings have started against you, as costs can quickly add up, making it harder to resolve.

-Demand letter: Before taking legal action the lender or their lawyer will usually send you a demand letter.
-By the time a Demand Letter is sent the lender has usually already hired a lawyer, which will increase the amount of money the lender is looking for to bring the mortgage up to date.
+Before taking legal action, the lender or their lawyer will usually send you a Demand Letter.
+By the time it is sent, the lender has usually hired a lawyer.
+This will increase the amount of money the lender seeks to collect.

-- tells you why you are in default (for example, you have missed payments)
+- why you are in default (for example, you have missed payments)

-- tells you the amount you owe.
-This usually includes arrears and legal costs
+- the amount you owe (usually including arrears and legal costs)

-- gives you a deadline (often 10 days) for making the payment
+- a deadline for making the payment (often 10 days)

-- says that if you do not pay, the lender will take legal action.
+- that if you do not pay, the lender will take legal action.

 If you get a Demand Letter: